railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 .. index::
    pair: data; CSV export

-Exporting OpenERP data to CSV
+Exporting OpenERP Data to CSV
 -----------------------------

 Start exploring OpenERP's use of the CSV format by exporting a modestly complex set of data,